nais/doc/docs/basics/debug.md

     Unexpected behavior may occur if you use a version of kubectl that is not within one minor version of your cluster.

     We we recommend installing `kubectl` manually, or through tools like [asdf](https://asdf-vm.com/).
-    When using `brew` to manage `kubectl`, brew can make it troublesome to managed the version skew, as it's hard to downgrade kubectl to older versions.
+    Other installers like `brew`, can make it troublesome to managed the version skew, as it's hard to downgrade kubectl to older versions.

 ## Debug `kubectl`